syncfusion-content/windowsforms-docs/WindowsForms/SplitContainerAdv/Creating-SplitContainerAdv.md

 To create and customize the SplitContainerAdv through designer,

-* Open a new Visual C# or VB.NET application in Visual studio.
+* Open a new Visual C# or VB.NET application in Visual Studio.
 * Drag-and-drop a SplitContainerAdv control object from the toolbox onto the form and resize it to the desired dimension.

   ![](SplitContainerAdv-Images/Overview_img392.jpeg)